Informed Design for Inventor Software | Download Informed Design for Inventor | Autodesk

 See how Informed Design for Revit and Inventor combine for design certainty.

-Building product manufacturers author and publish customisable, repeatable products using Autodesk Informed Design for Inventor.
+Building product manufacturers author and publish customizable, repeatable products using Autodesk Informed Design for Inventor.

-Access, customise and place building product templates in design files while respecting manufacturers’ guardrails.
+Access, customize, and place building product templates in design files while respecting manufacturers' guardrails.

 Using the Informed Design web portal, manufacturers can seamlessly generate all manufacturing documentation automatically.